A Local-global principle for isogenies of composite degree: Introduction

-and $t_0 \in \qq$. \end{enumerate} Conversely $j = 2268945/128$ is exceptional for $7$- and $7^2$-isogenies and for every $t_0 \in \qq$ an elliptic curve with $j$-invariant $j(t_0)$ has a $2^4$-isogeny locally almost everywhere up to isogeny.
-For $t_0$ outside of a thin set, $(2^4,j(t_0))$ is exceptional. \end{ithm} Whereas in the case of prime degree isogenies there were only finitely many counterexamples over $\qq$, part (2) of Theorem \ref{rationalpoints} gives an infinite family with exceptions for isogenies with degree a power of $2$.

 As for isogenies of prime degree, these theorems are proved by analyzing the mod $N$ Galois representation attached to $E$ and modular curves $X_H$ for exceptional subgroups $H \subseteq \GL_2(\zz/N\zz)$.
-The paper is organized as follows: results on prime power isogenies and lift-exceptional pairs are covered in Sections \ref{lemup} -- \ref{jinvs} of the paper.
+The paper is organized as follows: results on prime power isogenies and lift-exceptional pairs are covered in Sections \ref{sec_gpthy} -- \ref{jinvs} of the paper.
 In Section \ref{prelim} we cover the basic preliminaries on Galois representations and modular curves, to set the stage for the remainder of the paper.
-We also lay out a framework for the group-theoretic analysis to follow .
+In Section \ref{sec:rephrase} we rephrase the local-global question in terms of $\Im(\rho_{E, \ell^n})$ as a subgroup of $\GL_2(\zz/\ell^n \zz)$ and lay out a framework for the group-theoretic analysis to follow in Section \ref{sec_gpthy}.
 The group theory necessary to classify lift-exceptional subgroups of $\GL_2(\zz/\ell^n \zz)$ is contained in Sections \ref{lemup} and \ref{exceptional}.
-At this point we will be able to deduce part (i) of Theorem \ref{ellnthm}.
+At this point we will be able to deduce Proposition \ref{ellnthm_group}.
 The results of previous sections do not apply to the prime $2$, so in Section \ref{two} we summarize the techniques used to computationally investigate this problem.
-In Section \ref{boundell} we prove part (ii) of Theorem \ref{ellnthm}, which bounds lift-exceptional $\ell$.
-We prove part (iii) of Theorem \ref{ellnthm} and the finiteness result of Theorem \ref{mainthm} in Section \ref{jinvs} by examining the appropriate modular curves.
+In Section \ref{boundell} we prove the boundedness of lift-exceptional primes stated in Theorem \ref{ellnthm}.
+We prove the finiteness of lift-exceptional pairs from Theorem \ref{ellnthm} and the finiteness result of Theorem \ref{mainthm} in Section \ref{jinvs} by examining the appropriate modular curves.
 Section \ref{cm} contains more precise characterizations of exceptional primes for curves with complex multiplication and a proof of Theorem \ref{main_cm}.
 Finally, in Section \ref{qpoints}, we turn to the problem of finding the rational points on the relevant modular curves to prove Theorem \ref{rationalpoints}.
-This relies heavily on the recent work on Rouse--Zureick-Brown and Sutherland--Zywina.
+This relies heavily on the recent work on Rouse--Zureick-Brown \cite{rzb} and Sutherland--Zywina \cite{sz}.